rymarinelli/Introduction_OWASP_Top_Ten_LLMs/README.md

 - Browser or preview tab is open to `http://MACHINE_IP:PORT`.
 - Mix-and-match panel responds to prompts (refresh if not).
 - Flag format confirmed as `THM{...}` before submission.

+## Preview the UI
+- The web page is a single-screen matching game that lists the ten OWASP categories with hints and explanations.
+Each category has a dropdown containing the shuffled descriptions.
+- When you click **Check my matches**, correct pairings are highlighted with per-category flags; once all ten are correct you see the final flag.
+- To see it in action locally, run `npm start` and browse to `http://localhost:3000`.

 ## Hints by Category
 - **LLM01 Prompt Injection**: Look for ways user input can override system or developer instructions; try classic “ignore previous instructions” style payloads.